-Charlestown Primary School is a co-educational school with approximately 332 children on roll whose ages range from 4 -11 years.
+Falmouth Primary Academy is a co-educational school with approximately 269 children on roll whose ages range from 3 -11 years.

-The original school building was built in 1977 and a large extension was constructed in 2014/2015.
-Across the building the school has fourteen classrooms, some have shared cloakroom areas.
-There is a large hall that is used for PE, assemblies and lunch time.
-The library is well stocked with lots of books for children to choose from which the children may choose to read.
-The school building is all on ground floor level and has two disabled toilets.
+The original school buildings were built in (Infants 1952, Juniors 1973), across the buildings the school has fourteen classrooms, and some have shared cloakroom areas.
+There are two large halls that are used for PE, assemblies and lunch time.
+The library is stocked with lots of books for children to choose from which the children may choose to read.
+The school building has two disabled toilets.

-Outside there is one adventure play area (KS1), three tarmac playgrounds, a covered and enclosed EYFS outdoor learning area, a multi sports pitch and a forest school area.
+Outside there are four large tarmac playgrounds, a partially covered and enclosed EYFS outdoor learning area, a large, separate, sports field, and eco garden and separate gardening areas.
 The large field is used on dry days for playtime and for games lessons.
-The grounds are well laid out and, with the exception of the forest school area, all outdoor areas are accessible.
+The grounds are well laid out and all outdoor areas are accessible.